davidrg/ckwin/README.md

 For a list of what's changed between the Kermit 95 3.0 beta releases, or past stable releases of Kermit 95, see [The Change Log](doc/changes.md)

-This software is currently based on C-Kermit version 10.0 Beta.11 of 29-JUN-2024
+This software is currently based on C-Kermit version 10.0 Beta.12 of 22 March 2025

 From 2013 until August 2024 this project was developed under the name *C-Kermit for Windows* but the decision has been made to switch back to the